Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Updates an Account leaf in the accounts Merkle tree.
+Updates an Account leaf in the accounts Merkle tree:

+- First check if the data provided for the current state is valid.
+- Then calculate the new Merkle root with the new leaf data.

 ## UpdateBalance statement